 Which of these strategies maximizes social welfare?
 The answer depends on two factors: (i) the magnitude of the rents R from consulting and (ii) the marginal efficiency of enforcement.
-Indeed, an increase in R has two conflicting effects: an increase in the potential for collusion between manager and auditor and an efficiency gain from auditors' economies of scope.
+Indeed, an increase in R has two conflicting effects: an increase in the potential for collusion between manager and auditor, and an efficiency gain from auditors' economies of scope.

 If the marginal efficiency of enforcement is sufficiently high $(e'(q^) > C'(q^))$, the negative effect of an increase in R is dampened by the law, so that the positive effect from the efficiency gain dominates.
-But this holds only for relatively low values of R: once the rents from consulting that can be used to bribe consultants become too high, the negative effect may dominate.
+But this holds only for relatively low values of R: once the rents from consulting that can be used to bribe consultants become too high, the negative effect dominates anyway.
 This is illustrated in the top panel of Figure 2.
-The solid curve represents the welfare level (drawn for a concave welfare function) when the regulator allows the joint provision of auditing and consulting services, $\hat{W}(q^c; R)$, whereas the flat line indicates the welfare level associated with the prohibition of bundling, that is, the second-best welfare level $W^{sb}(q^)$.
-Below the threshold \tilde{R} , the solid curve lies above the flat line, so that it is optimal to allow the joint provision of auditing and consulting services.
-Above this threshold, instead, it is optimal to forbid bundling.
-Note that the threshold may be unbounded, in which case it is never optimal to forbid bundling.
+The solid curve represents the welfare level that obtains when the regulator allows the joint provision of auditing and consulting services, $\hat{W}(q^c;R)$, whereas the flat line indicates the welfare level associated with the prohibition of bundling, that is, the second-best welfare level $W^{sb}(q^)$.
+Below the threshold \tilde{R} , the solid curve lies above the flat